Mathematical Sciences

 MATH 281 Putnam Exam Preparation

-Content: Emphasis on problem-solving skills required for success on the Putnam Exam.
+Content: Emphasis on problem-solving skills required for success on the Putnam exam.
 Participation in the exam is required to earn credit.
 Credit/no credit.
 May be taken twice for credit.

 Prerequisites: None.